 All Hands On Deck Day.
 The Alliance for the Chesapeake Bay coordinates local site cleanups, trains site captains, and provides volunteers with cleanup supplies, such as trash bags and gloves.
 Thousands of volunteers all across the Chesapeake watershed will pick up trash, plant trees, and discover how everyday decisions affect the overall health of our local waterways and the Chesapeake.
-The 2019 goal is 75,000 volunteers at 5000 sites to clean up 3.5 million pounds of trash.
-Saturday, April 6.

 Clean the Bay Day